mrauha/network_analysis2020_project/README.md

-Code for the Network analysis course at University of Helsinki, spring 2020.
+Code for project, Network analysis, University of Helsinki, spring 2020.